Mayoral elections in South Bend, Indiana: General election

 The Republican Party remained divided after its primary.

 Janet Allen would have been the first woman to be elected mayor of South Bend had she won the election.
 As of 2019, no woman has been elected mayor of South Bend.

 Jerry Miller had previously been on a study commission to examine a restructuring of the St. Joseph County and South Bend governments.
 Carrying some of the ideas he had adopted support for during his role on this study commission, Miller campaigned as a proponent of implementing a cabinet form of governance to South Bend's mayor's office Once elected, Miller successfully would re-organize the mayorship.
 In what was the largest restructuring of a local government in Indiana since Indianapolis' Unigov, the Indiana State Legislature passed legislation authorizing South Bend to restructure its government as such, and South Bend passed legislation to do so, reorganizing many governmental entities into six departments with heads appointed by the mayor.

 Miller defeated allen by roughly 10,500 votes, nearly identical to the margin by which Republican Lloyd M. Allen won in the 1967 election.
 Over 48,000 people voted.

 1975

 The 1975 South Bend, Indiana mayoral election was held on November 4, 1975.
 The election was won by Democratic nominee Peter Nemeth, who had unseated the incumbent Democratic mayor, Jerry Miller, in the party's primary.

 Nominations

 Democratic primary

 Democratic incumbent Jerry Miller was unseated in the primary, being defeated by common council member Peter Nemeth.
 Nemeth's victory was considered an upset.

-In the municipal Democrat primaries, 27,330 votes were cast, which set a record high for a South Bend municipal primary.
+In the municipal Democratic primaries, 27,330 votes were cast, which set a record high for a South Bend municipal primary.